html2rss/html2rss/README.md

 </details>

-The headers provided by the channel will be merged into the global headers.
+The headers provided by the channel are merged into the global headers.

 ## Usage with a YAML config file

 This step is not required to work with this gem.
-However, if you're using [`html2rss-web`](https://github.com/gildesmarais/html2rss-web) and want to create your private feed configs, keep on reading!
+If you're using [`html2rss-web`](https://github.com/gildesmarais/html2rss-web) and want to create your private feed configs, keep on reading!